eduardfores/CQS_blog/README.md

 _Below is the instructions to install the the application in AWS Step by step._

-1. Upload all files related with the Web page in S3 bucket configured previouslly. [assests](https://github.com/eduardfores/CQS_blog/tree/main/assets), [css](https://github.com/eduardfores/CQS_blog/tree/main/css), [js] https://github.com/eduardfores/CQS_blog/tree/main/js, [lib](https://github.com/eduardfores/CQS_blog/tree/main/lib), [posts](https://github.com/eduardfores/CQS_blog/tree/main/posts) and all html files fro mthe root.
+1. Upload all files related with the Web page in S3 bucket configured previouslly. [assests](https://github.com/eduardfores/CQS_blog/tree/main/assets), [css](https://github.com/eduardfores/CQS_blog/tree/main/css), [js](https://github.com/eduardfores/CQS_blog/tree/main/js), [lib](https://github.com/eduardfores/CQS_blog/tree/main/lib), [posts](https://github.com/eduardfores/CQS_blog/tree/main/posts) and all html files from the root.

 2. Create 1 lambda function to upload files from HTML and copy paste the [UploadHTMLFile.py](https://github.com/eduardfores/CQS_blog/blob/main/AWS_lambda/cqs-blog-uploadHtmlFile.py).
 Remember to add ACCESS_KEY and SECRET_KEY.

 3. Create API GateWay (REST API) create a resource and create a POST linked to our lambda funciton.
 [Tutorial](https://www.youtube.com/watch?v=UUl84sjLRZw).
 It must to be a POST with Content-Type = "multipart/form-data".